holtzy/GreenTech-Challenge/README.md

 --------
 The best way to consult the application is [on the web](http://www.agap-sunshine.inra.fr/holtz-apps/GreenTech_Challenge/).
 However, you can easily use it locally, on your own computer.

-This method should work properly.
-However, it can fail , especially for windows users.
-In this case, follow these steps:
+Follow these steps:
 -1/ Download this whole repository
--2/ Open R
--3/ Install some libraries running the code below:
+-2/ Open R ([install it](http://https://www.r-project.org/) if needed) -3/ Install some libraries running the code below:
 ```
 # Packages available on CRAN:
 to_install=c( "shiny", "sp", "plotly", "ggplot2", "DT", "RColorBrewer", "devtools", "leaflet", "ggmap", "tidyr", "shinydashboard", "shinyjs")